 Reasonable maintenance action not taken

-Reasonable action to obtain child support has not been taken for a child if the individual has chosen not to:
+Reasonable action to obtain maintenance has not been taken for a child if the individual has chosen not to:

-- continue with an application for a child support assessment by withdrawing the application before the assessment is issued, or
+• continue with an application for child support by withdrawing the application before the assessment is completed

-- provide information to Child Support that is reasonable for them to provide and Child Support rejects the application or the application for child support is not completed, or
+• provide information to Child Support that is reasonable for them to provide, and Child Support rejects their application for child support or the application is not completed

 Consequences of not taking reasonable maintenance action

-Where maintenance action is applicable and Centrelink is advised by the social worker or by other means that the individual is not taking reasonable action to obtain child support, Centrelink should contact the individual immediately.
+Where maintenance action is applicable and Centrelink is advised by a social worker or by other means that the individual is not taking reasonable action to obtain maintenance for a child, Centrelink should contact the individual immediately.

-Their FTB Part A for the relevant child or children should be reduced to the base rate of FTB Part A, unless the individual:
+The individual's FTB Part A for the relevant child should be reduced to the base rate of FTB Part A, unless the individual:

-- takes other reasonable action, or subsequently finalises necessary action, to obtain child support.
+• takes other reasonable action, or subsequently finalises necessary action, to obtain maintenance.

-Example 1: If Child Support cannot accept an application for child support because Child Support cannot be satisfied about parentage of the child, FTB Part A will be reduced to base rate unless the individual applies for an exemption to the MAT.
-The individual may also seek legal assistance to establish parentage.
+Example: If Child Support cannot accept an application for child support because it is not satisfied about the parentage of the child, the individual’s FTB Part A will be reduced to the base rate unless the individual applies for an exemption from the MAT. it may also be reasonable for the individual to seek legal assistance to establish parentage.

-Example 2: The individual may not have sought an extension of the child support assessment for their senior secondary school child beyond the child's 18th birthday.
-As a result, there is no child support assessment in place for the child from their 18th birthday and only the base rate FTB will be payable.
-However, if the child support assessment extension is subsequently granted by Child Support from the child's 18th birthday, reasonable maintenance action will have been taken and arrears of FTB can be paid if appropriate.
+Example: An individual may not have sought an extension of the child support assessment for their senior secondary school child beyond the child's 18th birthday.
+As a result, there is no child support assessment in place for the child from their 18th birthday and only the base rate of FTB Part A will be payable.
+However, if Child Support subsequently grants the child support assessment extension from the child's 18th birthday, reasonable maintenance action will have been taken and FTB Part A arrears can be paid if applicable.